2000 Monaco Grand Prix: Race

 Häkkinen slowed on lap 36 owing to a brake pedal blockage caused by a loose sensor and made an unscheduled pit stop.
 His mechanics unlocked his car's inspection hatch and rearranged radio cables.
 They cleared the blockage by removing a loose data transmitter and Häkkinen rejoined in ninth.
 Trulli retired in the garage on the next lap due to gearbox failure.
 Ralf Schumacher, fourth, took evasive action, went off the racing line and struck the right-hand Sainte Devote tyre wall on the 38th lap, as the suspension arm penetrated the monocoque.
 He suffered a deep cut to his leg and was taken to hospital.
 Michael Schumacher held a 36-second lead over Coulthard by lap 38; Coulthard lapped frequently in the low 1:22 range to close up.
 Verstappen made the first scheduled pit stop on lap 41, five laps in front of Zonta and Heidfeld.
 Michael Schumacher made a pit stop at the end of lap 49 for a set of scrubbed tyres and 29 laps worth of fuel.
 He retained the lead with an 11.1 second advantage over Coulthard.
 Fisichella made a pit stop earlier than expected on lap 51 due to a slow puncture.
 Frentzen, Barrichello, Salo, and Villeneuve made pit stops over the following three laps.

 David Coulthard (pictured in 1995) won his second race of the season at Monaco.

 Because Villeneuve slowed Coulthard, the gap between Michael Schumacher and Coulthard did not close significantly until laps 53 and 54.
 Michael Schumacher's car suffered a cracked exhaust pipe that leaked gases under the fairing, breaking a lower left-rear suspension mounting arm since the carbon fiber suspension overheated while Schumacher was driving on the track's centre after exiting Anthony Noughes corner on the 55th lap.
 This lifted Schumacher's car front-right off the asphalt, causing him to slow to a near stop.
 As he was past the pit lane entry, he had to complete a full slow lap of the circuit.
-Ferrari technical director Ross Brawn retired Michael Schumacher in the pit lane after mechanics failed to replace the broken arm.
+Ferrari technical director Ross Brawn retired Michael Schumacher in the pit lane for the first time in the season after mechanics failed to replace the broken arm.
 Coulthard became the new race leader and made his final pit stop on lap 56.
 At the completion of lap 57, with the scheduled pit stops completed, the order was Coulthard, Frentzen, Barrichello, Fisichella, Irvine, and Salo.